sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 01.04.2023

+Today is first day of april.
+Time is 0:04.
+I think i finish html part of HBS project.
+I need to open open new repository for that project, and push there.

+////////

+////////
 date: 31.03.2023

 Today i got sick.
 Alhamdulillah.
 In Sha Allah , it's only good for me.